Alex Pearce (footballer, born 1988): Leatherhead

 In October 2024, Pearce joined Isthmian League South Central Division club Leatherhead.

 International career

 Despite being born in England, Pearce qualified to play for Scotland through his parents, and represented them at youth level.
 He made his debut for the Scotland U21 team in their 4–1 defeat to Norway U21 in Kilmarnock on 20 May 2008.

 Also eligible to play for the Republic of Ireland, having played for Ireland at schoolboy level he made the switch to represent Ireland.
 In October 2011, he stated "The country I have always wanted to play for is Ireland."

 Pearce was called into the full Ireland squad on 8 September 2012 ahead of an international friendly against Oman three days later.
 He scored a goal on his debut in a 4–1 victory on 11 September 2012.
 On 3 September 2014, he scored the second goal of a 2–0 win over the same opposition.

+Post–playing career

+Since retiring from professional football, Pearce now has a role working as an academy coach at Reading.